 Word of CAUTION: Read this BEFORE

-calling your Agent
+calling your Insurance Claims Department

+Never ask, "My hard drive crashed, is it covered?"
 When calling to check on coverage many consumers mistakenly ask if data recovery is covered under their insurance policy.
 Data recovery is usually available as a rider, however, the stuff on your computer: tax returns, business plans, your writings and records and even photographs are all considered to be "intellectual property" or "important paperwork" or "photographs" which, more often than not, ARE COVERED by your insurance policy.
 A Data Recovery Rider would only be necessary if you are trying to recover property that does NOT fall into one or more of the categories above, which are already covered.